OpenBB-finance/OpenBB/openbb_platform/CONTRIBUTING.md

 If your extension is of high quality and you think that it would be a good community extension, you can open a PR to the OpenBB Platform repository and we'll review it.

 We encourage independent extensions to be shared with the community by publishing them to PyPI.

+## Contributor Guidelines

+### What is Expected of a Contribution?

+- **Code Quality**: Ensure that your code, whether for core functionalities or extensions, is clean, efficient, and adheres to the OpenBB Platform's standards.
+Properly comment your code to make it understandable to other contributors.

+- **Documentation**: When adding new features or making changes, especially to extensions, ensure they are accompanied by comprehensive documentation.
+This helps in maintaining the consistency and clarity of the OpenBB Platform.

+- **Testing**: Before submitting any contribution, test thoroughly to ensure you're not introducing regressions or new bugs.
+This applies to both core functionalities and extensions.

+- **Commit Messages**: Use clear and concise commit messages that provide a brief description of the changes.
+This aids in the understanding and tracking of project history.

+## Developer Guidelines

+### What is Expected from a Developer?

+- **Core Contributions**: Developers play a crucial role in enhancing the core functionalities of the OpenBB Platform.
+Your contributions should prioritize stability, scalability, and compatibility with various extensions.

+- **Documentation**: While feature documentation is essential, developers are also responsible for maintaining architectural and design documentation.
+This ensures that the foundational aspects of the OpenBB Platform are well-understood by all contributors.

+- **Code Quality**: Ensure that the foundational code is not just functional, but also optimized and maintainable.
+Regular code reviews should be a norm to maintain a high standard of code quality.

+- **Testing**: Developers should ensure that the core functionalities of the OpenBB Platform have rigorous tests.
+This involves not only unit tests but also integration tests.

+- **Performance**: Any core code added should be performance-centric.
+It's essential to keep the OpenBB Platform responsive and efficient, ensuring a positive user experience.

+- **Collaboration**: Work closely with both contributors and other developers.
+Engage in discussions, code reviews, and planning sessions to ensure the OpenBB Platform's technical vision is consistently maintained.

 # How to build OpenBB extensions?